 2. How are the Tours Conducted?

 We have guided tours in each city on the Viking River cruise by local guides who speak English (and most speak several languages) and carry “lollipops” (signs with a designated group number) to follow.
-During those tours, we wear the devoted QuietVoxaudio receiver with an earpiece so that we can hear what the guide is saying as we follow along.
+During those tours, we wear the devoted QuietVox audio receiver with an earpiece to hear what the guide is saying as we follow along.

-Be careful on the cobblestones, which make up a huge portion of this cruise.
-Wear appropriate footwear and if you have any walking difficulty, you may need to bring a stick.
+Be careful on the cobblestones, which make up a vast portion of this cruise.
+Wear appropriate footwear, and if you have any walking difficulty, you may need to bring a stick.
 Viking does have a “gentle” walking group that doesn’t have nearly the level of walking that the regular tour requires.
-You can pick and choose which tour you are up for, the regular or gentle, and can change them as often as you’d like.
+You can pick and choose which tour you are up for, the aggressive or gentle, and can change them as often as you’d like.

 3. What are Viking Staterooms Like?

-A thumbs up to Viking for the bottled water that is replenished daily.
-Also, in case you were worried, individual rooms have their own thermometer to adjust the temperature according to your preference.
+A thumbs up to Viking’s staff for replenishing the bottled water daily.
+If you were worried, individual staterooms have their own thermometer to adjust the temperature according to your preference.

-The Chateaubriand was the best I’ve ever had.
-It was amazing.
-Great job, Viking!
+The Chateaubriand was utterly delicious, the best I’ve ever had.

-German buffet night was also one of our favorites, with huge sausages, a warm potato dish, sauerkraut, and pickled vegetables.
-On this night, we had beautifully dressed tables with fat pretzels, sausages, and mustards for dipping.
-The beer pairing was sensational, while other nights, the wine perfectly complimented the meal.
+German buffet night was also one of our favorites, with giant sausages, a warm potato dish, sauerkraut, and pickled vegetables.
+We had beautifully dressed tables with fat pretzels, sausages, and mustards for dipping on this night.
+The beer pairing was sensational, while on other nights, the wine perfectly complemented the meal.
 During mealtimes, sodas, wine, and beer are included.
 Within a day or two, the dining room staff will know your every desire and almost greet you at the table with your favorite beverage.

-Besides the main dining room, guests can also dine al fresco at Aquavit Terrace & Lounge, with indoor and outdoor seating at the bow of the ship.
+Besides the main dining room, guests can also dine al fresco at Aquavit Terrace & Lounge, with indoor and outdoor seating at the ship’s bow.
 Get there early for seats with the best views.

 5. What’s Included with Your River Cruise?

-Viking has free Wi-Fi and after-dinner programs which include enrichment lectures, local musicians, a magic show, music trivia, and culinary demonstrations.
+Viking has free Wi-Fi and after-dinner programs, including enrichment lectures, local musicians, a magic show, music trivia, and culinary demonstrations.
 Each night before dinner, the cruise director will tell you what awaits you for the next day.
 The Viking Daily newspaper is delivered to your stateroom each night to help you plan accordingly.
 A talented pianist provided music daily.
 Ours was Petar, a fun-loving guy with magical piano playing skills.

 A river cruise often requires going through several lock systems.
-For me, this is common having grown up on a river, but for many, it is fascinating watching the procedure.
+For me, this is common in a river, but it is fascinating to watch the procedure for many.
 I think we went through 16 or more on this particular cruise.
 I captured one of my favorite photos when the doors swung open during one of the transits.

 My favorite “included” item on the Viking River Cruise is that I can enjoy watching all of the Downton Abbey seasons from the comfort of my stateroom.
 There are plenty of other choices of movies and TV shows to watch, too.